mukhal/mukhal.github.io/_posts/2019-2-21-Language-as-a-Latent-Variable.md

 l(s,c) = log p_{\theta}(s|c) - \lambda (log q_{\phi}(c|s) - log p(c))
 $$

 where $\lambda$ is a hyperparameter used to control the weight of the KL divergence on the objective function.
-During experiments, $\lambda$ was set to 0.1 to reduce the effect of the compression since the pretrained-language model`$p(c)$` tends to prefer shorter sentences.
+During experiments, $\lambda$ was set to 0.1 to reduce the effect of the compression since the pretrained-language model$p(c)$ tends to prefer shorter sentences.
 If compressed sentences are very short, this will force the decoder to rely on its own outputs rather than the output from the compressor.

 Then the compression model parameters are updated with: